-We have already covered the types of hard drives and we have recommended SSDs for video editing.
+I have already covered the types of hard drives, and I have recommended SSDs for video editing.
 Now let us look into the CPU – one of the most integral components of your video editing PC.

 Importance of CPU for Budget Video Editing PC Builds

-CPU, being the most important component, should get the highest chunk from your overall budget.
+CPU, being the most important component, should get the highest chunk of your overall budget.

-As a rule of thumb, the faster your CPU is, the better would be your overall video editing experience.
+As a rule of thumb, the faster your CPU is, the better your overall video editing experience would be.

-We can see here that the higher the single and the multi-core performance of the CPU is the better the Adobe Premiere Pro performs.
+We can see here that the higher the single and multi-core CPU performance, the better the Adobe Premiere Pro performs.

-Workstation grade processors such as the Intel Core X series and the AMD Threadripper are clearly the winners here with there 64 cores and 128 threads.
+Workstation-grade processors such as the Intel Core X series and the AMD Threadripper are clearly the winners, with 64 cores and 128 threads.

 In fact, AMD Ryzen 7 and Intel Core i7 can push the financial limit of a budget PC for video editing.

-Adding effects on to your video footage and its live playback in the workspace is mostly SINGLE-CORE based.
+Adding effects to your video footage and its live playback in the workspace is primarily single-core.

-While playback and preview does utilize multiple cores, at the moment you will not see any drastic benefit from a CPU with more than 4 cores (almost all CPUs have 4 cores these days).
+While playback and preview do utilize multiple cores, at the moment, you will not see any drastic benefit from a CPU with more than four cores (almost all CPUs have four cores these days).

-Exporting and rendering, on the other hand, is a task which can significantly benefit from a good multi-core processor.
+On the other hand, exporting and rendering is a task that can significantly benefit from a good multi-core processor.